dorchul/flask-rest/README.md

 # flask-ex

 A simple REST API backend system for handling massages between users. </br>
-The system is written in Python using Flask.
+The system is written in Python using Flask as a micro web framework.